-- Served +48k MSMEs with loans to date
+- Served +39k MSMEs with loans to date

-- Originated 83k loans to date
+- Originated 65k loans to date

-- 23% are sole proprietors
+- +50% are sole proprietors

-- 26% are female owned businesses
+- c.
+30% are female owned businesses

-- 14% of business owners are below 35 years
+- c.
+23% of business owners are below 35 years

-- For 77% of customers during 2024 their credit with Konfío was their first business loan
+- For 82% of customers during 2023 their credit with Konfío was their first business loan

 Rupeek is one of India's leading asset-backed digital lending platforms focused on gold-secured loans.
 Through its digital lending platform, Rupeek offers low interest rate doorstep and branch gold-secured loans and gold-backed credit cards to consumers in India.
-Rupeek is building products to make credit accessible to Indian households in a fair and convenient
+Rupeek is building products to make credit accessible to Indian households in a fair and convenient s

-Impact theme: Improve access to financial products for underserved people and MSMEs and financial fairness, health and wellbeing for consumers and MSMEs
+Impact theme: Improve access to financial products for underserved people and MSMEs and financial fairness, health and wellbeing for consumers and MSMEs installation of a solar system is estimated to be several times cheaper than a fully conventional supply across its lifetime.

-- Consumers and MSMEs in India are massively underserved by traditional banks and have limited access to affordable credit - +178k unique customers to date - Originated c.
-686k loans and c.
-USD 2.34 bln in total to date
+- Consumers and MSMEs in India are massively underserved by traditional banks and have limited access to affordable credit - 165k unique customers to date for the purchase of solar panels.
+Brazil has some of the highest electricity costs in the world, and financing the